 Learn how to import a custom SSL certificate in Flipsnack

-By default, when you use a custom domain or subdomain with your Flipsnack account, Flipsnack automatically provisions a standard SSL certificate generated by Amazon.
-However, you might want to use a different certificate type or provisioner.
+When you use a custom domain or subdomain with your Flipsnack account, you have two options.
+Either use the standard SSL certificate generated by Amazon, which is automatically provided by Flipsnack, or use a custom certificate.

 There might be different reasons to use a custom certificate: more control over how the connection is secured, consistency, or for branding purposes.
 You can add custom SSL certificates to your Flipsnack account regardless of your motivation.